Signal-ID/www-heropixel-com/website/versioned_docs/version-0.0.1/destinations/postgres.md

 tables are created is `airbyte_internal`.
 This can be overridden in the configuration.
 Each table will contain 3 columns:

-- `_airbyte_raw_id`: a uuid assigned by Hero Pixel to each event that is processed.
+- `_airbyte_raw_id`: a uuid assigned by HeroPixelto each event that is processed.
 The column type in Postgres is `VARCHAR`.
 - `_airbyte_extracted_at`: a timestamp representing when the event was pulled from the data source.
   The column type in Postgres is `TIMESTAMP WITH TIME ZONE`.